tony-reddington/discover-wicklow/README.md

     async>
 </script>
 ```
-2. Paste your updated script text that now incluse your API key over the existing script on index.html from line 104 to line 106.
+2. Paste your updated script text that now includes your API key over the existing script on index.html from line 102.

 ## Credits